Last Update: 01/10/2025)

 - Surgical options aim to enlarge the upper airway and reduce obstructions, addressing anatomical abnormalities contributing to airway collapse.

 - Common surgical procedures for OSA include uvulopalatopharyngoplasty (UPPP), tonsillectomy, adenoidectomy, and maxillomandibular advancement (MMA).
+A mandibular advancement device is a custom-fitted oral appliance that repositions the lower jaw forward to reduce airway obstruction and treat obstructive sleep apnea.

 - Risks and potential complications may accompany surgical interventions, and success rates differ based on the patient's specific anatomy and the severity of OSA.